Nail-patella syndrome is caused by a mutation of a gene that plays an important role in the development of limbs and kidneys.

 Commonly, people who have this syndrome are missing one or both kneecaps (patellas), have an arm bone (radius) that is dislocated at the elbow, and have an abnormally shaped pelvic bone.

 Their fingernails and toenails are missing or poorly developed, with pitting and ridges.

 About 50% of people with this syndrome have blood in their urine Blood in Urine Blood in the urine (hematuria) can make urine appear pink, red, or brown, depending on the amount of blood, how long it has been in the urine, and how acidic the urine is.
 An amount of blood... read more (hematuria) or protein in their urine (proteinuria).
-Kidney failure Overview of Kidney Failure This chapter includes a new section on COVID-19 and acute kidney injury (AKI).
-Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
-Kidney... read more eventually develops in about 30% of people with affected kidneys.
+Kidney failure Overview of Kidney Failure Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
+Kidney failure has many possible causes.
+Some lead to a rapid decline in kidney function... read more eventually develops in about 30% of people with affected kidneys.
 People who have kidney problems often have high blood pressure High Blood Pressure High blood pressure (hypertension) is persistently high pressure in the arteries.
 Often no cause for high blood pressure can be identified, but sometimes it occurs as a result of an underlying... read more (hypertension).